Black Mamba Anti-Poaching Unit: About

 The unit was created by Craig R. Spencer, the current warden of Olifants West Nature Reserve, and Amy Clark from Transfrontier Africa.
 The group started out with six members.
 The Unit is named after the deadly snake, the black mamba snake (Dendroaspis polylepis).
 There are currently forty two staff members in the Black Mamba APU team, with thirty five of them being women rangers.
 Each member spends 21 days a month patrolling the reserves.
 They start each day, military style, with a parade and then issued orders before patrols leave on their missions.
 Each of the rangers is trained in tracking and combat, but work unarmed: they protect the animals by creating a "visible police presence, like a British bobby."

 The Mambas come from the local communities near the Greater Kruger area.
-For many Black Mambas, becoming a ranger has become big step in life, right after high school.
+For many Black Mambas, becoming a ranger has become a big step in life, right after high school.
 The Unit had been part of the nationwide Environmental Monitor program, that received 30% subsidy from the Department of Fisheries, Forestry and Environmental Affairs, South Africa.
 Due to internal financial issues, the department stopped the subsidy in March 2022.
 From April 2022, Transfrontier Africa NPC relies solely on fundraising, grants, and donations to support the project.
 Currently, a newly formed Black Mamba Alliance, which consists of a group of companies, sponsor 100% of the salaries of The Black Mambas, and its sister project The Bush Babies Environmental Education Program.